Lauren Day

 -Ballet Junior Level I

--Ballet Junior Level II B if taken as a stand-alone class
+-Ballet Junior Level II A: $250 as a stand alone class

--Junior II Ballet Classes A and B, and Contemporary (2 Ballet Classes and a Contemporary Class, 3
+-Junior II Ballet Classes A and B, and Pre-Pointe

 **Payment Installment Plans are available upon request.
 Options are 2, 3, or 4-month Installments.